johnathantran/casting-react-flask/projects/02_trivia_api/starter/README.md

 We started the full stack application for you.
 It is designed with some key functional areas:

 ### Backend
 The [./backend](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter/backend/README.md) directory contains a partially completed Flask and SQLAlchemy server.
 You will work primarily in `__init__.py` to define your endpoints and can reference models.py for DB and SQLAlchemy setup.

+You will also need to rename `config_template.py` to `config.py` and fill in your Postgres login information to access your local database.
 These are the files you'd want to edit in the backend:

 1. *./backend/flaskr/`__init__.py`*
 2. *./backend/test_flaskr.py*
+3. *./backend/config_template.py

 ### Frontend